Close menu

 Vlad Macdonald-Munteanu

-Vlad is a senior associate in the Contested Wills, Trusts and Estates team.
+Vlad is a Partner in the Contested Wills, Trusts and Estates team.
 His expertise lies in the resolution of contentious probate matters, and he is recommended in both Legal 500 and Chambers & Partners.

 arrow icon